History

 In January of 2011 the Heat family and the baseball world was dealt a blow when Chief Twyman suddenly passed away.
 Chief was a good man and did a lot for the community and the game of baseball.
 Rick Twyman along with the Twyman family will be living the Heat dream in memory of Chief.
 We lost A Great Man, a loving father, and a supportive General Manager.
 Chief will be greatly missed, but not forgotten.

-The Wellington Heat strives to make going to a game very reasonable.
+The Heat strives to make going to a game very reasonable.
 There are several nights that are bought out by companies in and around the area.
-When there is not a buyout night, ticket prices are between $1.00 and $2.00 to get in.
-All concessions and beer sales are very reasonably priced.
-The Wellington Heat wants your entire family to be able to come out, have great food, great beverages and a great time!
+When there is not a buyout night, ticket prices are $5.00 for adults and children 12 and under are free to get in.